-This being FoodTrients, I’m going to share some international-style dressings that can take you on a culinary vacation while maximizing health benefits.
+As the summer heats up, quick salads and meals inspire my favorite international-style dressings, while maximizing the benefits of FoodTrients.
 Most of these dressings can also be used to marinate meat, chicken or seafood.
 You’ll notice that many of these dressings/marinades contain a small amount of mustard.
-Mustard serves as an excellent emulsifier so that the oil and the acid fully incorporate.
-It also tenderizes whatever protein you are using.
+Mustard serves as an excellent emulsifier to fully incorporate the oil and the acid.
+It also tenderizes the protein you are using in the dish.

 Sea Scallops Get a Taste of Asia

 Scallops are such wonderful nuggets of protein with a sweet, nutty taste.
 Scallops are also low in calories, high in protein (19.5 g for a 3-oz serving), High in Omega3-3 fatty acids, vitamins B-12, iron, phosphorus, zinc and selenium.
-And they cook in no time!
+And they cook quickly!

 Asian Marinade for Sea Scallops